 The Coliseum is a non-smoking building and electronic cigarettes are also not permitted.

 Eating out in Oldham

 There’s a good selection of restaurants and cafes in Oldham, and they’ve always been a popular destination for a pre-show dinner or a spot of coffee or lunch, if you’re coming to a matinee.

-Here’s our eating out picks.
-All restaurants are practically on our doorstep.
+Here’s our eating out and coffee picks.
+All are practically on our doorstep.